kperath/dailynotes.nvim/README.md

 lua << EOF
 require "dailynotes".setup({
-    dailyNotesPath = '<path to your daily notes>/'
+    path = '<path to your daily notes>/'
 })
 EOF
 ```

-**Note:** Assuming you have a centralized place where you keep your daily notes, it's recommended to set the `dailyNotesPath` or by default your notes will be created in whatever directory you open vim.
+**Note:** Assuming you have a centralized place where you keep your daily notes, it's recommended to set the `path` or by default your notes will be created in whatever directory you open vim.

 ## Dev setup
 1. clone the repository